edwardbirdlab/CSON_GENOME/README.md

-# CSON_GENOME
+# CSON GENOME Assembly & Annoations
- This is a walk through of how I did the CSON Female Genome
+ This is a walk through of how I did the CSON Female Genome <br>

+ This is not intended as a turorial on how to do genome assembly, rather a log of what I did, follow at your own risk. <br>

+ Between each major step I created a new clean directory, and symbolic linked relavent files to the new director.
+I reccomend this as some of these proceses generate a lot of files, and it get unmanageable very quickly. <br>

+ This work was copleted on ceres on the scinet computing cluster, along side a workstation for certain steps

  ## Adapter Removal